 If you are interested in working with me, please read this through.
-The contact form is at the end.
+If you’re an established artist, you can skip to the contact form is at the end.

 Although I started D4 Music Marketing to be an online resource to help aspiring and emerging artists improve their chances of making it independently, my main intention was to never find new clients to work with from it.
 Why?
 Because I’m aware that most musicians I reach through this blog don’t generally have the budget to pay someone like me.
-I am open to the possibility of working with artists who reach out online, but I end up ignoring most inquiries I get.
+Depending on scope, my monthly retainer rate starts at $1,000 a month and I will require at least a 6 month commitment to start.
+I am open to the possibility of working with artists who reach out online, but most people who have reached out were not ready to hire someone like myself or it was not a good fit.

 Here are things that I look for and think about when someone reaches out to me.
-This may be helpful for you to be aware of if you may be looking for other help, whether it’s a manager, booking agent and even assistant.
-Before you contact me about wanting to hire or work with me, you need to keep these things into consideration.
+If you’re still a relatively new or developing artist, this will be helpful for you to know when you’re ready to look to build your team, whether it’s a manager, booking agent and even assistant.
+Before you contact me about hiring me, you need to keep these things into consideration.

 What’s in it for me?